 PI Insurance & Risk Mitigation

-As we approach the end of another challenging year, it’s timely to revisit the important topic of PI insurance, with a focus on current and future trends, cladding exclusions, compliance risks and rectification.
-Join the ACA and Macquarie Bank on Wednesday 17 November for a formal CPD presentation with legal and insurance experts.
-BOOK NOW!
+In late 2021 it was timely to revisit the important topic of PI insurance, with a focus on current and future trends, cladding exclusions, compliance risks and rectification.
+Watch legal and insurance experts from Planned Cover and MinterEllison deliver this formal CPD presentation today.

-Simon Gray from Planned Cover and Jeanette Barbaro from MinterEllison will provide an update to inform and equip you with strategies to achieve better outcomes for your projects and your practice.
-Content will include:
+Simon Gray from Planned Cover and Jeanette Barbaro from MinterEllison provide an update to inform and equip you with strategies to achieve better outcomes for your projects and your practice.
+Content includes:

 - Responsibilities of architects and design professionals